lsst-sqre/sqr-009/index.rst

 Design guidelines
 =================

-Some of the design guidelines and characteristics of SQuaSH are summarized below:
+Some of the design guidelines and features of SQuaSH are summarized below:

  - implement the concepts developed in the `LSST Verification Framework <https://sqr-019.lsst.io>`_
  - implement a QC database to support the tasks performed in the QC Tier 0, 1, 2 and 3 to preserve and visualize their results
  - support multiple test datasets and multiple verification packages
  - support automated verification runs, initially through the Jenkins CI environment and other execution environments
- - support verification package runs from the developer "local" environment
  - enable interactive visualization for the metric measurements
  - correlate deviations of the metric measurements with code changes
  - provide notifications/alerts upon metric measurement deviations
- - provide the so called "drill down" capability, i.e, in addition to the visualization of the scalar metrics enable further interactive visualization from the same  data used to perform the metric measurements
+ - provide the "drill down" capability, i.e, in addition to the visualization of the scalar metrics enable further interactive visualization from the same data used to perform the metric measurements
- - extensible: make it easy for contributors to add new visualizations (a.k.a SQuaSH apps)
+ - extensible: make it easy for users to add new visualizations (a.k.a SQuaSH apps)
  - embeddable: reuse SQuaSH apps for analysis in the LSP notebook aspect
- - replaceable: easy to replace SQuaSH components keeping up with standard technologies
+ - replaceable: easy to replace SQuaSH components keep up with standard technologies
  - deployable on Kubernetes

-Other desired characteristics:
+Other desired capabilities:

+ - support verification runs from the developer "local" environment
- - multi user environment is to keep results from user "local" verification runs
+ - support multi users to keep results from user "local" verification runs, use GitHub auth for the SQuaSH API.
- - the SQuaSH API should support execution of jobs on Kubernetes for QC-Tier 2 and 3
- - automated execution of the verification packages and arbitrary analysis code (probably in the form of notebooks) on a exposure by exposure basis, e.g. end-of-night report
+ - record measurements of a given metric per CCD, visit, patch specially for QC-Tier 2 and 3 where we process larger data sets.
+This also will make the drill down possible.

 Commissioning Extensions for SQuaSH